-- You can import only VMs running CentOS/RHEL 6, Windows 7, Windows Server 2008, or Ubuntu 12.04 or later from Avance units. - If you need to transfer a Windows Server 2003 VM to an everRun system, see "Migrating a Windows Server 2003 VM to an everRun 7.x System" on page 179.
+- You can import only VMs running CentOS/RHEL 6, Windows 7, Windows Server 2008, or Ubuntu 12.04 or later from Avance units. - If you need to transfer a Windows Server 2003 VM to an everRun system, see "Migrating a Windows Server 2003 VM to an everRun 7.x System" on page 178.
 Importing a Windows Server 2003 VM from an OVF file is not supported. - For Windows-based VMs, you must install VirtIO drivers in the guest operating system before exporting the VM from the Avance unit, as described in this topic.
 If you do not install the VirtIO drivers, the imported VM crashes while booting on the everRun 7.x system. - For Linux-based VMs, before exporting the VM from the Avance unit, consider editing the /etc/fstab file to comment out entries for data volumes and allow only the boot volume to mount.
 Because Linux-based VMs use different device names on the ever-Run system, your new VM may boot into single-user mode if it cannot mount the volumes with their original device names.
 You can restore the /etc/fstab entries in the new VM with the correct device names after the import process, as described below in Troubleshooting. - For Ubuntu-based VMs, you must edit the /boot/grub/grub.cfg file and change the gfxmode parameter to text (for example, set gfxmode=text) before exporting the VM from the Avance unit; otherwise, the new VM's console hangs on the everRun system.
 You can restore the original setting in the source VM after the migration. - Your source VM must be shut down while you are exporting the OVF file or creating a snapshot on the Avance unit.
 Consider scheduling a planned maintenance period for this process. - The time required for the export and import depends on the size and number of volumes in the source VM as well as network bandwidth.
 For example, transferring a VM with one 20 GB boot volume over a 1 Gb/s network may take about 30 minutes each way, export and import.

-If the everRun system switches from the primary PM to the secondary PM during an import, the import process fails.
+- To prevent conflicts with the source VM on the Avance unit, the import wizard automatically assigns a new MAC address to each network interface in the new VM; however, you may need to manually update any IP addresses and host names as needed. - If the everRun system switches from the primary PM to the secondary PM during an import, the import process fails.
 This does not affect the continuous uptime of your system, but you must delete the incomplete VM and associated volumes on the everRun system, and import them again.